vedantpople4/Basic_ML_projects/README.md

 ### The RF_2:
 It contains a notebook file that uses the Loan Dataset to predict if a user pays the loan amount completely or not.
 It uses 2 classsifiers the Decision tree and Random Forest algorithm.
 The Dataset has been uploaded to work on.

+### The SVM_1:
+It contains a notebook file that uses the Breast Cancer Dataset from sklearn and has target values of its own.
+The Support Vector Classifier is used to meet the respective Target classes, afterwards the Grid Search classifier has been used with parameters like c and Gamma and outputs were predicted.
+Dataset has been uploded for further refrences.